Netflix/mantis/context/plan-scheduling-registry.md

    and build a new method named "tryAllocateTaskExecutors(ReservationAllocationRequest request, boolean allowsPartialMatch), which does similar operation as findbestFit except that ReservationAllocationRequest directly represents a reservation so the scheduling constraints in this request is the same for all of the workers inside.

-- Scheduler: simplify and become stateless on pending
+- Scheduler: simplify and become stateless (no longer tracks pending requests) (keep the current code path as fallback enabled by config flags)
   - Extend `BatchScheduleRequest` to each job stage's target size.
   - On schedule: keep the same `getTaskExecutorsFor` call to RC but no longer expect the allocation result.
 Only retry if RC returns a failure message indicating reservation insert failed.
   - On assignment: no longer responsible to call TE for assignment (now handled directly inside RC).